 In 2001, Barbier began criminally prosecuting violent crimes, drug trafficking, and white collar crime.
 In 2003, Barbier was chosen by the United States Attorney to lead the Asset Forfeiture Unit.
 During her tenure, she and her team seized and forfeited millions of dollars from drug traffickers and white collar criminals.

 In 2007, Barbier was asked to lead the White Collar Crime Section in the District of South Carolina.
 She prosecuted hundreds of white collar criminals while supervising all of the white collar crime federal prosecutions in the Columbia, Charleston, Florence and Greenville offices.

 In 2011, Barbier left government service and went into private practice.
 Her practice focuses on federal and state criminal defense, Qui Tams/False Claims Act actions, and business litigation.

-Barbier has successfully litigated countless criminal and civil cases over her eighteen-year career in the state and federal systems.
+Barbier has successfully litigated countless criminal and civil cases over her twenty four year career in the state and federal systems.
 Her cases have been wide-ranging and diverse and she has significant trial experience.